Tropes applying to the Tribal Chief of the du Cronos Dynasty, Freki du Cronos

 Large and in Charge: He stands as a mighty leader among dragons, a towering wall of a figure, with a build as solid and unyielding as that of a human fortress.

-Asskicking Leads to Leadership: The firstborn of his kin, and thus the successor to his father's authority in the dynasty.
+Asskicking Leads to Leadership: The Unholy Matrimony's only son, and thus the successor to his father's authority in the dynasty.
 Not only does he bear the weight of leadership, but he also possesses the fearsome strength of a dragon, making him a truly perilous wolf.
 His size and power are unmatched, a force to be reckoned with by any who dare challenge him.

 Meaningless Villain Victory: Downplayed, as it was not completely meaningless.
 In their epic two-out-of-three falls match, Freki scored the first victory while Medea was in her human form.
 Medea got her payback in the second round.
 But the third and final fight was something else — an inferno match.
 Freki managed to set Medea on fire, technically winning the match.
 The problem?
-Medea, now transformed into Seraphim, didn't seem to notice the flames.
+Medea, now able to shred her body constantly, didn't seem to notice the flames.
 She just kept wailing on Freki until she broke one of his legs and left him battered and bruised.

 - So why isn’t this victory a hollow one for Freki?
 For starters, it secured his role as the Tribal Chief because, by the rules, Medea being set on fire meant Freki won the match.
 But the real clincher came after the fight.
 Despite the brutal showdown, Medea didn’t go for a humiliating final blow.
 Instead, she extended a hand to help Freki up and, in front of the entire Dynasty, said something none of his two brothers ever dared to say to him: